Martlark/flask-serialize/README.md

     column_type_converters['VARCHAR2'] = lambda v: str(v)

-add or replace update/create conversion types (to database) --
+Conversion types (to database) add or replace update/create --
 A list of dicts that specify conversions.